SURYA-SEKHAR-DARIPA/meet-an-agent-epam-java/README.md

 ### Description
 Please, proceed to [MeetAnAgent](src/main/java/com/epam/rd/autotasks/meetanagent/MeetAnAgent.java) class and write a program that:
-- asks for an input string,
+- asks for an input number,
-- if input line equals to the secret password, prints "Hello, Agent",
+- if the input equals to the secret password number, prints "Hello, Agent",
 - otherwise, prints "Access denied".

-Secret password is stored in `final static String password`.
+Secret password is stored in `final static int password`.

 It is guaranteed that the input is not null.

 ### Example

 ---
-Input: `Swordfish`
+Input: `133976`

 Output: `Hello, Agent`

 ---
-Input: `bad password`
+Input: `711`

 Output: `Access denied`